 A backdoor installed by malware could give cybercriminals access to your device system, allowing them to steal your personal data, modify your files, or even control your device remotely.

 Malware can be very difficult to detect.
-A trojan horse, for example, is a type of malware that pretends to be trustworthy in order to trick you into installing it or providing it with sensitive data.
+A trojan horse, for example, is malware that pretends to be trustworthy in order to trick you into installing it or providing it with sensitive data.
 You may think you're downloading or opening a trusted app, so when the hidden malware asks for your master password, security question, or financial information, you don’t think twice.

 6. Cloud Storage